 - 4 written assignments

 The lessons were split up into two portions.
-In the morning portion before noon, it was packed with theories and examples of how to teach.
+In the morning portion before noon, our teachers would teach us teaching techniques and theories and examples of how to teach.
 You would have to get up on your feet to demonstrate examples or brainstorm in pairs/ groups about your teaching ideas.

-The lessons’ length will gradually increase: first 20 mins, then 30 mins and then soon up to 1 hour.
+The lessons’ length will gradually increase each time: first 20 mins, then 30 mins and finally 1 hour.
 I was lucky that my centre had enough students that we were able to teach 3 levels (pre-intermediate, intermediate and upper-intermediate) so I got to spend one week with each level.
-Your trainer will be there observing you and give you immediate feedback at the end of the class.
+During each lesson, your trainer and classmates will evaluate your lesson and provide you feedback at the end of the class.
 Generally, I left school around 6 PM after all the teaching and feedback.